 To freeze fresh egg noodles, flour the noodles well and then lay them flat on a cookie sheet.
 Place the noodles into the freezer for about an hour.
 Remove from the freezer and place into an airtight container or bag, and be sure to label it.
 When you are ready to use them, remove the desired amount and add to boiling water or soup and cook for about 8-10 minutes.
 (Fresh noodles only need 2-3 minutes.)

 My favorite way to eat fresh egg noodles is in a butter sauce with parmesan.
 Boil water and cook noodles for about 2-3 minutes.
 Transfer noodles to a warm skillet with about a tablespoon (or 2, just depends on your tastes!) of butter and toss to coat.
 Sprinkle with salt and pepper (fresh ground is best) and then some crumbled parmesan.
 Toss again and then serve.

-In the winter we love these noodles in Chicken Noodle Soup.
+In the winter we love these noodles in Chicken Noodle Soup or Turkey Noodle Soup.
 They add something so amazing and I know this will be one of those recipes the kids will ask for 20 years from now because it’s so good and we always have a great time around the table when we make it.

 Other Variations for Homemade Egg Noodles

 While our family has come to love this easy recipe, I know that other folks use different methods and ingredients to create their own perfect egg noodle.
 For instance, some folks do not use milk.
 Some use only egg yolks.
 Some use eggs+egg yolks, so add in oil instead of milk.
 Some add baking powder.
 Some just do eggs and flour and maybe a splash of water.
 Some chill their dough.
 Some let it rest for 30 minutes, some let it rest and dry before using.
 Heck, even I share another recipe on my other blog for Homemade Egg Noodles!